 I am a classically trained clarinetist and bass clarinetist with interests in the traditional clarinet literature, contemporary music, collaborative multimedia, and interactive electroacoustic music.
-I recently left my position as an associate professor of music at Mansfield University of Pennsylvania, where I taught applied clarinet, recording, music technology, and general music courses.
-I was coordinator of degree programs in music technology and music business at Mansfield.
 I hold degrees in both clarinet performance (DMA, University of Arizona; B.Mus.
-Lawrence University) and computer music performance and concert production (Peabody Consesrvatory).
+Lawrence University) and computer music performance and concert production (Peabody Conservatory).

 This site contains information about my performances, research, publications, and teaching.